-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$1,098,966. - The change in the District's total net position in comparison with the prior fiscal year was \$602,157, an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2023, the District's governmental funds reported combined ending fund balances of \$2,183,467, a decrease of (\$7,112) in comparison with the prior fiscal year.
-A portion of fund balance is restricted for debt service and capital projects, nonspendable for prepaids and deposits, assigned for subsequent year's expenditures and the remainder is unassigned fund balance which is available for spending at the District's discretion.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$1,638,414. - The change in the District's total net position in comparison with the prior fiscal year was \$539,448, an increase.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$2,085,367, a decrease of (\$98,100) in comparison with the prior fiscal year.
+A portion of fund balance is restricted for debt service, nonspendable for prepaids and deposits, and the remainder is unassigned fund balance which is available for spending at the District's discretion.